anonymousreseach/KT-DUSL/README.md

-# KTUSL Knowledge Tracing Experiments
+# KTUSL Uncertainty Aware Knowledge tracing using Subjective Logic

 This repository contains all the utilities I use to benchmark **KTUSL** (Uncertainty Aware Knowledge tracing using Subjective Logic) and several reference models (BKT, PFA, SAKT, UKT, DKVMN, optional DKT).
 It provides: